 Become proficient in understanding current literature on public health, special populations, and disease.
-Prerequisites: BIO 211, MAT 216 or PSY 310.
+Prerequisites: BIO 211 or BIO 234, MAT 216 or PSY 310.

 EXS 461 Fieldwork 2 credits

 Level I Fieldwork: Structured out-of-class experiential learning that takes place on- or off-campus.
 Students engage in preparation for future professional opportunities and employment.